named-data/NDN-CCL-API/face.rst

 	.. code-block:: javascript

             getTransport: function()
-                { return new WebSocketTransport(); },
+                { return new WebSocketTransport(); }, // If in the browser.
+                OR function() { return new TcpTransport(); }, // If in Node.js.
             getHostAndPort: transport.defaultGetHostAndPort,
-                // a function, on each call it returns a new
+                 // a function, on each call it returns
-                // { host: host, port: port }
+                 // a new { host: host, port: port }
                  // or null if there are no more hosts.
             host: null, // If null, use getHostAndPort when connecting.
-            port: 9696
+            port: 9696, // If in the browser.
+                  OR 6363, // If in Node.js.

 Face.expressInterest Methods
 ----------------------------